It’s official. I have found my new #1 Kdrama. Kill Me Heal Me has replaced W: Two Worlds as my top Kdrama.

-I watched this Korean drama on the recommendation of my friend’s sister, who raved about it.
+I watched this Korean drama on the recommendation from my friend’s sister, who raved about it.
 And I’m SO GLAD.
-I had college going on when I watched this and I binged it every free moment I got.
+I had college ongoing when I watched this and I binged it every free moment I got.
 Two episodes in and I loved it already.

 I actually watched this several months back and made notes as well, but just never got around to reviewing.
 Even though it’s been months, I’m STILL hyped about it.
 In fact, my friends (who also watched it after I raved) and I recommend it to EVERYONE.
 It’s THE Kdrama to watch if you’re looking for mystery and thriller.

-The drama also focuses on two other characters—Oh Ri-jin and Oh Ri-on.
-Oh Ri-jin is a psychiatrist resident who ends up being assigned to Cha Do-Hyun after he returns to Korea.
-Oh Ri-on, twin brother of Oh Ri-jin and writer under an alias called “Omega”, also becomes interested in Cha Do-hyun’s diagnosis and family.
+Kill Me, Heal Me also focuses on two other characters—Oh Ri-Jin and Oh Ri-On.
+Oh Ri-Jin is a psychiatric resident who ends up being assigned to Cha Do-Hyun after he returns to Korea.
+Oh Ri-On, the twin brother of Oh Ri-Jin and writer under an alias called “Omega”, also becomes interested in Cha Do-Hyun’s diagnosis and family.

 Kill Me, Heal Me is thrilling, mysterious and will keep you on the edge of your seat.

-- Okay so IT WAS BRILLIANT.
-I got so wrapped into the show that I ignored pretty much everything else those few days.
+- Okay, so, IT WAS BRILLIANT.
+I got so wrapped in the show that I ignored pretty much everything else those few days.
 Even now when I think about the story, I get caught up in it in my head.

 - There was never a dull moment.
 The 20 1-hour episodes were jam-packed with events that kept making me increasingly invested.